ECR: New guidelines point to MRI for rectal cancer evaluation

 The new 2026 rectal cancer guidelines now include organ preservation and suggest that radiologists will see increased follow-up MRI, according to a March 6 multidisciplinary education session at ECR 2026.

-The guidelines, published on 29 January, focus more on risk-adapted staging and restaging driven by treatment stratification, said Dr. Regina Beets-Tan, PhD, from Maastro Maastricht University and Netherlands Cancer Institute in Amsterdam, the Netherlands.
-For radiologists, evaluating tumor response will become dynamic and include multiple time points, she added.
+The guidelines, published on 29 January, focus more on risk-adapted staging and restaging driven by treatment stratification, said Dr. Regina Beets-Tan, PhD, from Maastricht University, the Netherlands.
+For radiologists, evaluating tumor response will include multiple time points, she added.

-"Whether you want it or not, the rectal cancer radiologist should know this field of organ preservation," Beets-Tan stressed.
+"Whether you want it or not, the rectal cancer radiologist should know this field of organ preservation as it is included in the international clinical practice guidelines," Beets-Tan stressed.

 Organ preservation using new neoadjuvant treatment strategies is seen as an alternative to surgery for some patients, but the best timing of the decision, based on treatment response, is not well understood, according to Beets-Tan.
 The guidelines prompt delving much deeper into the question of clinical response -- whether it is complete or whether it is a good response but not clinically complete.